IdeaBlade/angular/aio/content/guide/universal.md

 {@a app-server-module}

-### App server module
+### _AppServerModule_

-The app server module class (conventionally named `AppServerModule`) is an Angular module that wraps the application's root module (`AppModule`) so that Universal can mediate between your application and the server.
+The `AppServerModule` tells Angular how to bootstrap your application when running as a Universal app.

-`AppServerModule` also tells Angular how to bootstrap your application when running as a Universal app.
+`AppServerModule` is an [NgModule](guide/ngmodule) that wraps the application's root (`AppModule`) so that Universal can mediate between your application and the server.

 Create an `app-server.module.ts` file in the `src/universal` directory with the following `AppServerModule` code: